AuRED2024/AuRED/README.md

 ### Authorities tweets media
 We provide the videos and images extracted from the authorities tweets.

+### qrels
+We provide the [relevance judgments](https://github.com/AuRED2024/AuRED/tree/main/data/qrels) for both AuRED and AuRED* to be used for scoring the evidence retrieval models.

 ## Rumors folds
 We provide the rumors 5 folds used in our experiments.
 Each fold file containing 32 rumors.

 ## Annotation Guidelines for Evidence Extraction

 ## Benchmarks code
+### Evaluation
+We provide the [evaluation scorers](https://github.com/AuRED2024/AuRED/tree/main/code/evaluation) for both the evidence retrieval and the rumor verification models.